6 Elements of a Successful Blog Post: Are You Implementing Them?

-I'm going to be honest here - As a blogger, I only consistently read a very small handful of blogs; the main reason being that I don't find inspiration or relevancy in what I'm reading, or the post loses me two sentences in.
+I'll be honest, as a blogger, I only consistently read a very small handful of blogs.
+The main reason being that I don't find inspiration or relevancy in what I'm reading, or the post loses me two sentences in.

 In an industry as saturated as this one, new blogs are popping up every day.
 Sometimes I'll get curious and peruse a new blog to check it out and see what it's all about.
 And you know what?
 I consistently find the same thing: posts not tailored to readers.